-Not all infographic templates you come across will necessarily be perfectly formatted for the information you are trying to visualize.
+Not all infographic templates you come across will necessarily be perfectly formatted with the best infographic layouts for the information you are trying to visualize.
 In some cases, you might have a text-heavy article that you want to transform into an infographic, and at other times you might have a lot of survey results to work with.
 Sifting through mountains of templates can often be overwhelming.
 Even if you’re working with a designer, it can be difficult to effectively articulate what you’re looking for.
 But sometimes you don’t need an infographic designer to create something beautiful and effective.

 The following are five types of infographic layouts that will make the process of transitioning text or data to a visual format, much easier.